eteeselink/ootacracy/README.md

-OOTICRACY
+OOTACRACY
 =========
-This is a little starter project for the OOTI 2017 Continuous Integration class.
+This is a little starter project for the OOTI 2018 Continuous Integration class.

 We're going to do a pure JavaScript application, that runs 100% in the browser.
 Modern JavaScript is a pretty powerful programming language, and the ecosystem is huge.
 This will help you for sure during your first project.